bonton-connect/useRerenderInterval/README.md

 # useRerenderInterval

-Sometimes, however bad or _antipattern-y_ it feels.
-You jsut have to rerender a component on an interval.
-This hook makes it easy to do it efficiently.
+Sometimes you just have to re-render a component on an interval.
+This hook makes it easy to do it efficiently via hooks.

 ## Installation